UsabilityEngineering/ux-portfolio-Lpecson/README.md

 # Lukas UX Portfolio
 Hello, my name is Lukas Pecson, I am a computer science major at CSU Chico, and this is my UX portfolio
 ![Selfie](/assets/mecurrent.jpg)
+I took this selfie when starting this profile.
+I will become a usability master.
 ## UX Team Project